RSS

 Read

-The MLS® Home Price Index Composite in January 2024 was down by less than one per cent year-over-year in January.
-The average selling price was down by one per cent year-over-year to $1,026,703.
-On a month-over-month seasonally adjusted basis, both the MLS® HPI Composite and the average selling price also trended lower.
+The MLS® Home Price Index (MLS® HPI) Composite benchmark was down by five per cent year-over-year in October 2025.
+The average selling price, at $1,054,372, was also down by 7.2 per cent compared to October 2024.

 Read

-I have sold a property at 908 2267 Lake Shore BLVD W in Toronto
+I have sold a property at 1306 2267 Lake Shore Boulevard W in Toronto

 Read

-I have listed a new property at 908 2267 Lake Shore Blvd BLVD W in Toronto.
+I have listed a new property at 1306 2267 Lake Shore Boulevard W in Toronto.
 See details here

 Read